 Even mild concussion injuries to the brain can cause long-lasting damage, especially if the casualty has experienced multiple concussions throughout their life.
 When undiagnosed or untreated, these can cause longer-term damage and disability.
-This has become evident with high profile sportspeople in recent years revealing the extent of damage believed to be the result of multiple concussions.
 Regardless of the type of injury, even if apparently mild, medical attention is warranted and should be sought in addition to following our head injury first aid tips.

 PROVIDE FIRST AID

 Learn how to manage a range of common first aid scenarios.